SUFE-AIFLM-Lab/FinEval/docs/en/user_guide/config.md

 - few-shot=False and cot=True: The zero-shot method adopts the CoT method to answer.
 - few-shot=True and cot=True: The few-shot method uses the CoT method to answer.

-Generally speaking, the effect of the few-shot model in the pretraining stage will always be better than zero-shot, but the model after instruction tuning, and if the instruction tuning does not have few-shot data, it is likely that zero-shot will be better.
+Generally speaking, the effect of the few-shot Base model in the pretraining stage will be better than zero-shot, but the Chat model that has been aligned with human preferences is likely to have a better zero-shot effect than the Base model.

-Different model_types represent different model model reading configurations.
-For model_type, please choose from the following models:
+Different model_types represent different model model reading configurations, and model_type can be selected from the following configurations:

 ```text
 "bloom": (BloomForCausalLM, BloomTokenizerFast),